ibmresilient/resilient-community-apps/sc_email_approval/README.md

 ![screenshot: inbound email](./screenshots/inbound_email.png)

 ## Installation and Configuration
-It may be useful to place the `Email Approval Process` datatable within a tab, such as Email.
+It may be useful to place the `Email Approval Process` datatable within a tab, such as the existing `Email` tab.
 This table serves as an audit of the email approval process and shows the sequence of communication.

 ![screenshot: layouts](./screenshots/layouts.png)